 · Are you struggling to find a job, a better job, or a career?
 Are you having difficulty translating your military experience and skills into civilian job-relevant language?
 Are your resume and job search strategies leading you nowhere?
 Still Serving Veterans is here for you!

 · Alaska Department of Labor offers a priority of service and benefits to veterans, and eligible spouses or caregivers, seeking employment, apprenticeship opportunities, and on-the-job training programs that pay you while you prepare for a sustainable career.

 · The Transition Assistance Advisor (TAA) is the statewide point of contact to assist service members in accessing Veterans Affairs benefits and healthcare services.
-We help you navigate through the vast myriad of benefits and entitlements in the DoD and VA system.
+They can help you navigate through the vast myriad of benefits and entitlements in the DoD and VA system.

 · The Arizona Department of Veterans Services is actively working to ensure every Veteran and Service Member comes home to a job.
 Whether you're wishing to work for an established employer or start your own business, the Arizona Department of Veterans Services is compiling the tools and information to help you secure your economic well being.